bootchk/testGimpExportImport/readme.md

 Mainly of interest to Gimp developers and testers.

 Works on Gimp2.99.
 Requires GimpFu-v3 (from my other repository.)
 Does NOT work on Gimp.2.10 (its Python 3)

+Contains a folder (../in) of examples (test cases) of image formats that Gimp only knows how to import.

+The repository is likely to be volatile since Gimp is actively changing (for v3.)
+The plugin contains knowledge about what Gimp supports (requirements) and as the requirements change, the plugin needs update.
+The plugin is not supported by gimp.org.

 Quickstart:
 -----------